ADITYADAS1999/AI-Chatbot/README.md

     trainer.train(chats)

 # the URL ('/') is associated with the home function that returns a particular string displayed on the web page.
+Here hello fouction basically provide the render tempalte of the html page that should written in the chat.html file.

 @app.route("/")
 def hello():
     return render_template('chat.html')

+# If you don't specify a methods argument to app.route(), then the default is to only accept GET and HEAD requests.
+POST is used to send data to a server to create/update a resource.
+The data sent to the server with POST is basically stored in the request body of the HTTP request.

 @app.route("/ask", methods=['POST'])
 def ask():